 For a long time, though, that hard shell did allow Bentz to shield his charges from the intense emotional pain that he's carried with him every day for the last 36 years.

 On what should have been one of the happiest nights of their lives - Graduation Night 1976 at Annville-Cleona - Bentz and his classmates endured a nightmare they've yet to fully awaken from.

 Like many high-school graduates past and present, Bentz and his fellow grads headed straight for the Jersey Shore almost as soon as they received their diplomas, eager to enjoy the traditional Senior Week rite of passage to the hilt.

 Four of them never made it.

-Leading a caravan of cars from A-C down to the shore, Andy Longenecker, Rick Schools, Liz Eisenhauer and Gail Buchmoyer were the innocent, tragic victims of a drunk driver, killed instantly when the speeding car heading the other direction crashed into their
+Leading a caravan of cars from A-C down to the shore, Andy Longenecker, Rick Schools, Liz Eisenhauer and Gail Buchmoyer were the innocent, tragic victims of a drunk driver, killed instantly when the speeding car heading the other direction crashed into their vehicle head-on after

 Seven lives lost in total.
 Countless others, like Bentz's, altered forever, both by the emotional impact of the loss of their friends and the carnage they witnessed firsthand after arriving at the scene shortly after the crash.